PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-06 10:22:06
+Last updated: 2024-04-06 10:22:39
-Random Quote: If you love something, set it free.
-Unless it's a tiger. - Phil Dunphy
+Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin